Efficient development: iTerm2 and Oh My Zsh

 Committed changes

-When you need to cd into a specific directory or just execute a command such as cp on a specific file, you can type cd and then press tab to cycle through all of the options.
-Unlike zsh, bash only lists the entries which can be used with the command.
+When you need to cd into a specific directory or execute a command like cp on a particular file, type cd and then press tab to cycle through all available options.
+Unlike zsh, bash only lists the entries that are relevant to the command.

 Cycling through files by pressing the tab key